yprez/blog.yprez.com/posts/001-setting-up.rst

 I decided to set up this blog mainly as an experiment.

-I might write migth write some Python and software dev related posts sometime soon.
+I might write might write some Python and software dev related posts sometime soon.

 This blog is powered by `Pelican`_, the posts are written in